holdex/developers/.github/CONTRIBUTING.md

 When planning the scope of work, make sure you [keep PRs small](https://artsy.github.io/blog/2021/03/09/strategies-for-small-focused-pull-requests/).
 You must be able to complete your PR within 3-4 hours.
 If the solution requires more time, then decompose it into smaller independent PRs.
 In case your smaller PRs can't be used on production use feature flags.

+We usually reject and close PRs which do not have activity for the last 24 hours, unless there is a clear comment explaining the reason why that PR is stalled.

 ## Drafting
 When start working on a Problem, you must open a [draft PR](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests#draft-pull-requests) right away.
-Do not mark PR as "ready to review" if it is not ready.
+Do not mark PR as "ready to review" unless you are confident it is ready.

+When creating a PR, you must [link it](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword) to the corresponding Problem (issue).

 ### Design PRs